email2ify/My-Yoga/README.md

 <li>The Roboto font was used throughout the website.
 This font is from google fonts and was imported into the style sheet.</li>

 <h2><Strong>Image:</strong></h2>
-<li>The mark image was taken freepik, which is a free image site at least for many of them</li>
+<li>The mask image was taken from freepik, and it is a free image site where you can get free illustration of images</li>

 <h2><Strong>Technologies:</strong></h2>